andypaterson40/my-portfolio/README.md

 # Andrew Paterson's portfolio

 This is my professional portfolio.
-It uses aAWS and ReactJS
+It uses AWS and ReactJS

 ## Technologies used

 Brew
 Git and GitHub
 SSH
-htmlCSS
+html
+CSS
 Font Awesome
 Google Fonts